stone14z/threefish/README.md

 null filled.
 The hexdump utility can then be used to examine the cipher text that is generated.

-Most of the code comes from teh wernerd submission.
-I have added a Makefile, threefishtest.c (the CTR mode file encryptor), and the createFile.sh.
+Most of the code comes from the wernerd submission.
+I have added a Makefile, threefishtest.c (the TAE mode file encryptor), and the createFile.sh.
+The mode is a slightly modified version of the TAE mode as described in "Tweable Block Ciphers" by Moses Liskov, Ronald Rivest, and David Wagner.
+Instead of xor'ing the blocks of plaintext together to get a checksum, the Skein hash of the plaintext is computed.